Eddie Rosario Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.94 team ERA that ranks 11th among all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).

-- Brewers pitchers combine to surrender 117 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to surrender 119 total home runs at a rate of 1.2 per game (to rank 21st in the league).

+- Houser (3-2) gets the starting nod for the Brewers in his 11th start of the season.
+He has a 3.79 ERA in 57 2/3 innings pitched, with 39 strikeouts.

+- The right-hander last appeared on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.